Venue: APE 2018 Full Conference > Leibniz Hall

 Wake-up Session!
 The Door is open for Tim Britton

-Have a coffee or tea and take the opportunity to listen to one of leaders in Open Research.
+Have a coffee or tea and take the opportunity to listen to one of the leaders in Open Research.
+He will be introduced and interviewed by Drs.
+Eefke Smit, Director, Standards and Technology, The STM Association, Amsterdam.

 Tim Britton is Managing Director of Open Research at Springer Nature and will talk about what ‘ingredients’ are needed to drive forward the transition to Open Access, the opportunities Open Data presents for academic publishers and researchers, and the benefits of Open Research to the wider community.